 Ministry & Leadership

-Aaron Brown, Director of the Master of Arts in Ministry program, said leaders within the Church & Ministry Leadership Department communicate to students four main benefits of the 4+1 program:
+Professor Aaron Brown said leaders within the Church & Ministry Leadership Department communicate to students four main benefits of the 4+1 program:

 - It can save time.
 Taking an undergraduate program then a graduate program afterward will typically take six years, Brown said.
 He reiterated Kuehner’s sentiment by sharing that the 4+1 program allows a student to potentially save an entire year of studies.